AI Summary of Peer-Reviewed Research

 • Winter aerosols were mostly externally mixed at both inland and coastal sites.

-• Summer aerosols were more internally mixed at the coastal site than at the inland site.
+• Summer coastal aerosols were more internally mixed than inland aerosols.

-• The mixing state index χ was similar in winter but higher at the coastal site in summer.
+• Mixing-state index values were similar in winter but diverged in summer.

-• CCN activity was more sensitive to χ when χ was below 0.5.
+• Critical diameter and CCN concentration were more sensitive to changes in χ when χ was below 0.5.

 Disclosure